 Target smaller companies and those with leadership close to your age.
 Companies like that are much more open to people who can address their pain-points… regardless of their age.

-You can differentiate yourself – identify your market niche and target those companies where you have experience and contacts.
+Identify your market niche and target those companies where you have experience and contacts.
 This is vital.
 At your level, the first contact should not be the resume; it should be a trusted mutual contact.

 Need help telling your story?
 ExecuNet’s Career Strategists can make the difference in all aspects of your job search… and beyond.
 Get the help you need and the job you deserve.